refractionPOINT/lce_doc/docs/white_labelling/windows_sensor_installer_using_exemsi.md

 <img src="https://storage.googleapis.com/limacharlie-io/doc/white-label/exemsi-instructions/MSI_Wrapper_-_11_-_Status.png" alt="exemsi" style="zoom:100%;" />

+Once you have created the MSI package you should sign it using your digital signature.
+You can [learn more about signing the MSI on the exemsi website](https://www.exemsi.com/documentation/sign-your-msi/).

 ***

+<a name="Experience"></a>
 ## Experience when running the MSI

 When installing the application using the MSI you'll see your application name in the title bar.